BM1880-BIRD/bm1880-system-sdk/README.md

 $ tar -xvf gcc-linaro-6.3.1-2017.05-x86_64_aarch64-linux-gnu.tar
 ```

+#### preparation:

+update protobuf to version 3.6 with libprotobuf.so.17

 ### Build SDK, you can build sdk for EDB **OR** NNM
 #### Build SDK for EDB: